valmadrid/Adopt-Dont-Shop/README.md

 # Helping Rehome Our Pets
 *Petfinder.my is a Malaysian website that hosts pet listings for adoption and for sale.
 It also educates the public on how to manage their pets responsibly.
 It is also used as a venue for animal welfare advocates.*

-### Introduction
+### Summary
 This project aims to help shelters, rescuers and owners rehome their pets faster.
-A classifier model was developed to predict the adoption rate.
-As for Petfinder.my, some enhancements were recommended to help boost the adoptability of the pets.
-As a supplement, a recommendation system was also created based on images.
+A classifier model was developed to predict the adoption rate of the pets.
+Extreme Gradient Boosting (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>1</sup>  scores among all the classifiers and ensemble methods that were used.
+Enhancements were recommended Petfinder.my to help boost the adoptability of the pets.
+As a supplement, a content-based recommendation system was also developed based on the pet images.

 ### Dataset
-<a href="https://www.kaggle.com/c/petfinder-adoption-prediction">Dataset</a> consists of 14k pet listings across Malaysia with the following fields:
+<a href="https://www.kaggle.com/c/petfinder-adoption-prediction">Dataset</a> consists of 14k pet listings across Malaysia:

 * Type - Type of animal (1 = Dog, 2 = Cat)
 * Name - Name of pet (Empty if not named)